 What Happens When You Switch to Non-Hormonal Birth Control?

 When you make the switch from hormonal to non-hormonal birth control, you may experience irregular ovulation or slightly longer cycles for six to nine months, Dr. Prior told me.
 Eventually, your body should return to its previous type of cycle.
 So if you didn’t have periods before, you would return to having no flow.
 Or if they were heavy, you can expect that again.
 If you haven’t had your period in a while, choosing which brand of feminine hygiene products you want to buy may feel overwhelming.
 Brands like Cora offer organic tampons and pads, which many women seeking a more natural lifestyle can feel good about purchasing.

 Grigg-Spall encourages women to own their natural cycles.
 “Everything we discuss around reproductive biology is very negative.
 You’re taught that you’re lesser for having a period, and that’s aside from the issues you may have with your period,” she pointed out, adding that we’re taught it’s best to hide or not experience a period.
 Grigg-Spall finds that getting back in touch with your cycle can be very transformative: “You can have ownership over your body through knowledge of your body.
 That can impact the conversations we have around consent, when and if we want to get pregnant, and power.”

 More than 99 percent of sexually active women of reproductive age in the US have used at least one form of birth control.
 While the desire to prevent pregnancy at some point in our lives is almost universal, the options for doing so vary.
-Once you truly understand the options—including non-hormonal birth control—you can choose the best one for you.
+Once you truly understand the options—including non-hormonal birth control—you can choose the best one for you with confidence.